 ASCHER, EBENALP & SEEALPSEE HIKE FROM WASSERAUEN

-Wasserauen is quite simply a remarkable hiking hub for some of the best peaks in Switzerland.
-The regional mountain map is overflowing with options for trails that all seemingly intertwine, allowing you to plan your own route depending on your desired time and difficulty.
-We decided to begin our hike in Wasserauen and climb up through the forest to Ascher Restaurant and Ebenalp peak before descending down through the forest below the restaurant to reach Seaalpsee, which is the stunning Alpine lake that sits in the valley below all of the formidable peaks above).
+Wasserauen serves as an exceptional hiking hub for some of the most magnificent peaks in Switzerland.
+The mountain map of the region is brimming with numerous trail options that seemingly interconnect, enabling you to plan your own route based on the desired time and difficulty level.
+Our group opted to commence our hike from Wasserauen, climb up through the forest to Ascher Restaurant and Ebenalp Peak before descending through the forest below the restaurant to reach Seaalpsee, the stunning Alpine lake nestled in the valley beneath all of the imposing peaks above.

 The hike up to Ascher Cliff Restaurant can also be done by a cable car but that wouldn’t be much of a hike.
 You can also link this hike with other points of interest in the Alpstein Mountain Range such as Schäfler Ridge